Fuzzy-B/personal-website-project/README.md

 # personal-website-project

-This is part one of the personal website project
+This is a personal website project